oracle/gdk-vscode-extensions/micronaut/README.md

 ## Debug Micronaut Applications

-**TODO** : Show how to debug an application using the code lense **TODO** : Show how to set up a debug config and debug the application from theDebug pannel in side bar
+**TODO** : Show how to debug an application using the code lense **TODO** : Show how to set up a debug config and debug the application from the Debug panel in side bar

 To debug a Micronaut application, first create a launch configuration: